 The over the shoulder baby burping technique is the most “popular” one.
 Everyone knows it and that’s because it’s very effective.
 You can either stay seated or you can stand when burping your baby.

-- Always have a burp cloth with you, just incase baby spits up.
+- Always have a burp cloth or bib with you, just incase baby spits up.

 - Place burp cloth over your shoulder.

-- Your shoulders should put a little pressure on baby’s tummy
+- Your shoulders should put a little pressure on baby’s belly

 - Start to pat baby on his back (it should be firm but not hard)